What is FAUMUN?

 - Students from all five faculties take part in the project.
 Interdisciplinarity is not an empty phrase but a component put into practice in the project.

 - FAUMUN is one of the most extensive and successful MUN projects worldwide and has been among the leading group of the over 400 participating international delegations at NMUN-NY since 2010 (see Erfolge).
 For the past ten years, with its MUN project, FAU has been part of the best 5% of all represented universities and is among the top 3 of almost 30 German universities represented (if measured by the amount of awards received in New York).

 The FAUMUN preparatory seminar is demanding, participants practice diplomatic competence on various levels during hour-long weekly sessions, weekend seminars and training.
 Formulating a speech in English within only a few minutes and presenting it to up to 400 people, facing constructive criticism in a group, tailoring one’s appearance to the target group in an effective and appropriate manner and handling the unfamiliar situation of negotiations cleverly:

 Not only do all these experiences boost professional skills, but they also demand a maximum degree of commitment, creativity, social capacity, discipline and performance from participants.
 During preparation, students develop suggested solutions for current issues of concern for the international community, which are of ecological and economical nature as well as related to security policy.
 Approaching a problem with idealistic drive whilst keeping feasibility in mind – mastering this balancing act is what we aspire to.

-The participation in FAUMUN 2019 consists of following aspects among others:
+The participation in FAUMUN takes place every winter semester and consists of following aspects among others:

-- Weekly preparatory seminar (alternately on weekends and during the week as well as during semester break) during the winter term 2018/19
+- Weekly preparatory seminar (both on weekends and during the week as well as during the semester break in spring) during the winter term

 - Intensive preparation regarding the represented country, speech training, negotiation training and United Nations Rules of Procedure